bmrf/tron/README.md

 2. **generate summary logs**: Generate before and after logs detailing which files were deleted and which programs were removed.
 These are placed in `<LOGPATH>\tron_summary_logs`.
 Additionally, if `-er` flag was used or `EMAIL_REPORT` variable was set, these logs will be attached to the email that is sent out

 3. **Create restore point**: Create a post-run system restore point to mirror the one we created in Stage 0: Prep.
-Vista and up only
+Vista and up only, client OS's only, on Windows 10 does not work if the system is in any form of Safe Mode.
+See notes on System Restore in Stage 0 documentation for more information

 ## STAGE 8: Manual tools